Best practices for setting max-age on CDN media assets

 });

-Tradeoff: Service workers add a layer of control but introduce complexity in cache lifecycle management.
-Use cache.addAll() during the install phase for critical media, and implement regex-based cache-busting to strip query parameters that might bypass the CDN cache.
+Tradeoff: Service workers add fine-grained control but introduce complexity in cache lifecycle management.
+Use cache.addAll() during the install phase for critical media, and implement version-based cache naming to purge stale entries across deploys.

 Expected Performance Deltas & Validation